junxit/us-congress-bills-115/metadata.md

 - 2018-06-25 — Placed on the Union Calendar, Calendar No. 607.
 - 2018-06-25 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-781, Part I.
 - 2018-06-25 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-781, Part I.
+- 2018-06-26 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.